sagemathinc/cocalc-doc/source/whiteboard.rst

 List of Features
 ##########################

-CoCalc's collaborative mathematical whiteboard supports an infinite canvas with these features:
+CoCalc's computational whiteboard supports an infinite canvas with these features:

+* **collaborative editing** many users can edit at the same time and see what the others are doing in real time
 * :ref:`search view <search-view>` of whiteboard contents
-* organize your whiteboard as multiple :ref:`pages <pages-view>`.
+* organize your whiteboard as multiple :ref:`pages <pages-view>`
+* **table of contents** view contents as an outline in a panel on the left and click to view any item instantly
 * :ref:`Jupyter code cells <jupyter-cells>` that execute sequentially
 * :ref:`to-do lists <to-do-lists>`
 * **text** objects that allow mathematical LaTeX expressions